livecode/livecode/docs/guides/HTML5 Deployment.md

 The HTML5 engine in this release of LiveCode has a limited range of features.
 You can:

 * deploy single-stack applications with embedded resources
-* fetch data from the server using the `get URL` syntax
-* use any of the engine's built-in controls and graphics capabilities.
+* use most of the engine's built-in controls and graphics capabilities.
 * read and write temporary files in a special virtual filesystem (which is erased when the user navigates away from the page)
 * use LiveCode Builder widgets and extensions

 Several important features are not yet supported:

 * some `ask` and `answer` message boxes
+* multimedia (the "player" control)
 * networking
 * JavaScript in LiveCode Builder extensions